remytuyeras/remytuyeras/README.md

 \end{array}$$

 So far, users have control on:
-- mutation rates
+  1. mutation rates
-- lengths of LD blocks
+  2. lengths of LD blocks
-- genetic position values
+  3. genetic position values

+In the near future, the ```HaploDynamics.Framework``` module will include an arithmetic to manipulate the generated VCF files (or any other VCF file).

 <br>